 Description and Objectives

-You survived Greek I and are now poised to finish studying the grammar alone and will begin to read the actual authors from the Greek tradition spanning from the 8th century BC to the 15th century AD.
-One of the biggest hurdles this year will be the Greek verb system, but I will attempt to make it easier by having each of you adopt three different verbs.
+You survived Greek I and are now poised to finish studying all of the grammar and morphology.
+As your mastery of these two increases, we will begin to read the actual authors from the Greek tradition spanning from the 8th century BC to the 15th century AD.
+One of the biggest hurdles this year will be the Greek verb, but I will attempt to make it easier by having each of you adopt three different verbs.
 This adoption will allow you to become an expert in the three major types of verbs in Greek (contract, -μι, and -ω verbs).
 But it won’t all be just grammar.
 An additional goal of the course is to expose you to larger and larger passages of reading to increase your confidence in tackling large texts and your facility with reading Greek for enjoyment, rather than simply as a grammatical puzzle.

-We will certainly use a great many pagan authors to sharpen our Greek skills, but the New Testament writers are particularly well-suited for Christian boys to practice their Greek because of their familiarity with the text in English.
-We will grow even more familiar with the English text, outlining each chapter and understanding the overall structure of The Acts of the Apostles.
+We will certainly use a great many pagan authors to sharpen our Greek skills, but the New Testament is particularly well-suited for Christian boys to practice their Greek because of their familiarity with the text in English.

 Chase, Alston Hurd & Phillips, Henry A New Introduction to Greek Third Edition.